microsoft/accessibility-insights-for-android-service/README.md

     * Toggle on **Use service** to enable the service
     * Select **Allow** on the resulting dialog to grant the necessary permissions
     * An "Exposing sensitive info during casting/recording" dialog should appear.
 Select **Start now**

-#### Viewing raw JSON results in browser
+#### Triggering requests in the browser

-1. While the service is running, forward the emulated device port `62442` to the same port on your machine by running `adb forward tcp:62442 tcp:62442` from a command prompt.
+While the service is running, forward the emulated device port `62442` (set in the [ServerThread](https://github.com/microsoft/accessibility-insights-for-android-service/blob/main/AccessibilityInsightsForAndroidService/app/src/main/java/com/microsoft/accessibilityinsightsforandroidservice/ServerThread.java)) to the same port on your machine by running `adb forward tcp:62442 tcp:62442` from a command prompt.

-    * This should print the port number back or print nothing at all (port forwarding already established) if it is successful.
+A success will either print the port number back or print nothing at all.

+Once the port forwarding is set up you can manually trigger requests by hitting [endpoints](https://github.com/microsoft/accessibility-insights-for-android-service/blob/main/AccessibilityInsightsForAndroidService/app/src/main/java/com/microsoft/accessibilityinsightsforandroidservice/RequestHandlerFactory.java) in your browser.
+* **Config**
+  * Navigate to [http://localhost:62442/AccessibilityInsights/config](http://localhost:62442/AccessibilityInsights/config) to view device configuration.
+  * Returned data includes:
+    * `deviceName` - the name of the device from the Android [`Build`](https://developer.android.com/reference/android/os/Build)
+    * `packageName` - the package the associated root [`AccessibilityInfoNode`](https://developer.android.com/reference/android/view/accessibility/AccessibilityNodeInfo) comes from
+    * `serviceVersion` - the version of the service

+* **Raw Axe Results**
-1. Navigate to [http://localhost:62442/AccessibilityInsights/result](http://localhost:62442/AccessibilityInsights/result) to view JSON results.
+  * Navigate to [http://localhost:62442/AccessibilityInsights/result](http://localhost:62442/AccessibilityInsights/result) to view returned JSON results.
+  * Returned data includes:
+    * `axeConf` - the set [AxeConf](https://github.com/dequelabs/axe-android/blob/develop/src/main/java/com/deque/axe/android/AxeConf.java) object listing which rules will run
+    * `axeContext` - the Context axe-android is running the rules on
+      * `axeDevice` - the device the context was built on
+      * `axeEventStream` - the AccessibilityEvent Stream since the last view refresh
+      * `axeMetadata`
+        *  `analysisTimestamp` - the timestamp at time of analysis
+        *  `appIdentifier` - the Android PackageName
+        *  `axeVersion` - implementation version of package
+        *  `screenTitle` - title of current screen
+      * `axeView` - the serializable view hierarchy at the time the context was built
+      * `screenshot` - the screenshot at the time the Context was built (this will display as a wall of text BitMap in the browser)
+    * `axeRuleResults` - an array of [AxeRuleResult](https://github.com/dequelabs/axe-android/blob/develop/src/main/java/com/deque/axe/android/AxeRuleResult.java) objects.
+Each has:
+      * `axeViewId` - the ID of the view it's associated with (corresponds to a view listed above in `axeContext`)
+      * `impact` - the severity of the issue
+      * `props` - the properties used in determining the outcome
+      * `ruleId` - the ID of the rule
+      * `ruleSummary` - short summary of the rule.
+      * `status` - the status of the rule (PASS, FAIL, etc)
 #### Known issues

 ##### Gradle sync fails